tester1010101/PokeReader/README.md

 # PokeReader

+# # // Screenshots/GIFs videos coming soon, you can try release if needed on emu

 PokeReader is a 3gx plugin that allows viewing information about 3ds Pokemon games, such as:

 - RNG states